sgalal/pinyin2hanzi/README.md

 Install Python 3.8 (older versions may also work).

-Edit configurations in `config.py`, then run:
+Copy `config.template.py` to`config.py`.
+Edit the configurations.
+Then run:

 ```sh
 python A_preprocess.py